- What Dashboards Are and Why They Matter

 Managing work without clear numbers is like steering a ship with the instruments painted over.
 To understand what is really happening, managers often have to piece the picture together manually.
 That means checking reports, opening different projects, or asking teammates for status updates.
 All of that takes time and attention that could be better spent making decisions.

-That’s why we added dashboards directly to Planner, so the metrics that matter are always right where you work.
+That’s why we added project dashboards directly to Planner, so the metrics that matter are always right where you work.

 What Dashboards Are and Why They Matter